 While small in size and population, Oda still has all the basic amenities necessary to keep JETs happy and healthy during their stay.
 The city has numerous medical clinics for treating common ailments, though more acute conditions and emergencies are generally handled by the prefectural hospital in Izumo.
 Oda also has a number of dental clinics capable of treating any problem.
 A variety of drug stores will keep your medicine cabinet well stocked, provided you know what you’re looking for, and know how to say it in Japanese.
 Banking for all JETs in Oda is handled by San-in Godo Bank, which has multiple branches and ATM locations throughout the city.
 Post offices can also be found in varied locations around town, often within walking distance of JETs’ residences.

-Though Oda lacks the multistoried mega-malls of Izumo or Matsue, the Loc Town Shopping Plaza, located on Route 9, provides a serviceable alternative.
-Oda has numerous grocery stores, but most JETs do their food shopping at the Loc Town Jusco due to its large variety (they even stock peanut butter and taco shells, a rarity for Japanese grocers).
-Costs for food, particularly fruits and vegetables, are high though not prohibitively so.
-Also located in the Loc Town plaza are a Juntendo (home improvement center), Haruyama (business attire), Fujiki (Japanese souvenirs), Mac House (casual clothing), Daiso (100 yen store), Kitamura Camera store, and more.
-Loc Town is also home to the city’s two fast food restaurants, a KFC and Mos Burger.
+Though Oda lacks the multistoried mega-malls of Izumo or Matsue, Oda has numerous grocery stores and a shopping plaza.
+Most JETs do their food shopping at the plaza’s Aeon due to its large variety (they even stock peanut butter and taco shells, a rarity for Japanese grocers).
+Also located in the plaza is a Juntendo (home improvement center), Haruyama (business attire), Fujiki (Japanese souvenirs), Mac House (casual clothing), Daiso (100 yen store), Kitamura Camera store, and more.
+It’s also home to the city’s only American fast food restaurant, KFC.

 For those looking to give their legs a stretch after work, Oda boasts a number of athletic facilities to choose from.
 JETs in Oda have access to: